CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 *DO NOT* leave the README to the last minute!
 It is a crucial part of the project, and we will not be able to grade you without a good README.

+Bug fixes:
+seed the rng with the depth otherwise bad banding